addania/coding/src/pages/Intro_to_Git.md

 When our LOCAL Git has logged our LOCAL changes we are ready to update our REMOTE repository, such as Github or Gitlab.

 Then we need to add our LOCAL git to REMOTE Github.
 Go to yout Github Repository and at the top of your GitHub repository's Quick Setup page, click  to copy the remote repository URL.
-Afterwards we go to Ubuntu command and use following command, where remote repository URL is the URL we copied from Github and origin is the name of our remote repository (origin is just a convention): git remote add origin remote repository URL for example:
+Afterwards we go to Ubuntu command and use following command, where remote repository URL is the URL we copied from Github and origin is the name of our remote repository (origin is just a convention): <code>git remote add origin remote repository URL</code>

+For example:
 ```
 git remote add origin git@github.com:addania/addania.com.git
 ```